Fashion victims: Anger over murder-themed Kazakh photoshoot

 About one in five Kazakh women has suffered violence at the hands of a partner at least once in her lifetime, according to 2018 United Nations survey.

-Jacqui Hunt, director of Equality Now’s Europe and Central Asia office, said violence against women and girls in Kazakhstan would continue unless attitudes that normalised it changed.
+Jacqui Hunt, director of Equality Now’s Europe and Central Asia office, said violence against women and girls in Kazakhstan would continue unless attitudes that normalized it changed.

+“The fashion industry should be producing advertising that fosters respect, safety and empowerment of women and girls, not featuring images and ideas that eroticize and legitimize gender-based violence,” she said in an email.